fal-works/sagmal/README.md

 Oh mon Dieu :en            # to English
 私は大丈夫です ja:vi        # from Japanese to Vietnamese

-# Language options at both positions (confliction should be avoided)
+# Language options at both positions (avoid conflicts)
 ja: 私は大丈夫です :vi      # from Japanese to Vietnamese
 ```

 ### Language Defaults

-- If you don't specify a source language in the CLI or config file, the DeepL API will detect it automatically.
+- If you do not specify a source language in the CLI or config file, the DeepL API will detect it automatically.
-- If you don't specify a target language in either place, it will default to `en-US`.
+- If you do not specify a target language in the CLI or config file, it will default to `en-US`.

 ## Other Options